prisma/prisma-examples/typescript/postgis-express/README.md

 Note that this also generates Prisma Client JS into `node_modules/@prisma/client` via a `postinstall` hook of the `@prisma/client` package from your `package.json`.

-### 2. Setup Postgres
+### 2. Setup PostgreSQL

-- The recommended way of trying this out would be using a Docker image of Postgres + Postgis that can be pulled from [here](https://github.com/postgis/docker-postgis).
+- The recommended way of trying this out would be using a Docker image of PostgreSQL with Postgis extensions that can be pulled from [here](https://github.com/postgis/docker-postgis).

 - A [docker-compose.yml](./docker-compose.yml) is included for a quick start so that you do not need any prior setup.
 Just run `docker-compose up -d` and Postgres will be up and running on PORT 5432 with username **postgres**.